AdobeDocs/experience-manager-65.en/help/sites-developing/touch-ui-concepts.md

 Plugin behavior can be customized with parameters, by either:

-* Passing the parameters by means of a javascript call
+* Passing the parameters with a JavaScript call
 * Using dedicated `data-*` attributes tied to the HTML markup

 Though the developer can select the best approach for any plugin, the rule of thumb is to use: